What Is Osteopathy?

 The question “what is Osteopathy” comes up frequently in initial conversations and diagnostic sessions with patients.

-Osteopathy is a specialized musculoskeletal consultancy that treats a wide range of conditions, though it is often associated with back pain treatment.
+Osteopathy is a specialised musculoskeletal consultancy that treats a wide range of conditions, though it is often associated with back pain treatment.

 Osteopaths undergo extensive undergraduate training focused on the musculoskeletal system, surpassing the training medical students receive in this area.
 This comprehensive education allows osteopaths to employ a holistic approach to healthcare.